 Follow my example, as I follow the example of Christ. –1 Corinthians 11:1

-As I was riding and reflecting on my need for a coach/mentor, I began to think about newer Christians (younger either in age or maturity, or both).
+As I was riding and thinking about my need for a coach/mentor, I began to think about newer Christians (younger either in age or maturity, or both).
 It occurred to me that much like I need a riding coach, they need a “Jesus coach.”
-Just as mountain biking is more complex than jumping on a bike and pedaling, following Jesus is far more complex than a simple instruction to “go to church.”
+As mountain biking is much more complex than “jump on a bike”…following Jesus is much more complex than “go to a church.”

 Could it be that we have become comfortable in welcoming newer Christians, but we’re not so good at coaching them on how to walk with Jesus?
 Are we unintentionally sending them the message, “Figure it out on your own”?

 You might be saying to yourself, Sounds good, Doug…except I don’t know how to be a “Jesus coach.”
 Trust me, I understand.
-But, let me reassure you: being a “Jesus coach” is less about trying to work a discipleship program and more about intentionally building relationships with others for the purpose of role modeling.
-That means living out your faith in front of them and sharing your life with them.
+But, let me reassure you.
+Being a “Jesus coach” is less about trying to work a discipleship program and more about intentionally building relationships with others for the purpose of role modeling: living out your faith in front of them and sharing your life with them.
 This is exactly what the Apostle Paul was doing when he said, “Follow my example, as I follow the example of Christ.”
 Remember, to a newer Christian, you have more experience in faith than he/she has.
 To her or him, you are the expert!

 1. Who has mentored you to become a more mature Christian?
-Email, text, or call a mentor, just to say “thank you.”
+Send an email, text, or make a phone call to a mentor, just to say thank you.